 The more contemporary designs now in vogue use large format tiles of ceramic or porcelain, laid either portrait or landscape pattern depending on the height of ceilings.
 Laid portrait in low ceilings give the illusion or greater height whereas in rooms with higher ceilings landscape pattern give the illusion of a broader room.

-For more information on the perfect tile combination for your bathroom, be sure to contact your local Brisbane bathroom specialists.
+For more information on the perfect tile combination for your bathroom, be sure to contact your local bathroom specialists.

 Avoid modern vanities